schnapptack/djpl-tutorial/tutorial/content/understanding_djpl.rst

 like ``django_productline.features.development`` is doing it by setting ``DEBUG=True```.

-So what is the difference between a feature and a django app?
+Difference between apps and features
 =============================================================

 Consider our imaginary django ``blogging`` app, providing some models, urlpatterns,